“Hello! What can I write you a poem about?”

-“Can you write me a poem about new beginnings?”
+“Can you write me something about hope?”

 At the West Seattle Farmers Market, two couples were nearby.
 Couple #1 leaned in & whispered: “Our friends don’t know we’re pregnant — can you write a poem to tell them?”
 The best part was watching the other couple read the poem and yell: “No way!!”